john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 Oh no.

-This class was meant to give enough of an introduction that you will be able use NumPy when you need it.
+This class is meant to give enough of an introduction that you will be able use NumPy when you need it.
 NumPy has a lot more tools for specific needs: treating 2D arrays as matricies, Fourier transforms, polynomials, linear algebra, and statistics.
-The key take-homes here are that NumPy creates it's own data structures data types.
-Once you learn to deal with these, the rest of the NumPy library will become accessible to you.
+But once you understand the numpy array and the numpy data types, these topics should be approachable to you.

 We will cover NumPy statistics in the SciPy class.
-For a full reference on what is available in Python, look at the [official documentation](http://docs.scipy.org/doc/numpy/reference/).
+For a full reference on what is available in Python, look in the [official documentation](http://docs.scipy.org/doc/numpy/reference/).

 ## Problem Sets